kylesmile1103/Learn-Frida/README.md

 ## Mod our first Unity app

-This tutorial comes with a sample Unity app that designed for learning Frida, so let's begin by download the [apk file](https://github.com/kylesmile1103/Learn-Frida/raw/master/gameLearn.apk).
+This tutorial comes with a sample Unity app that designed for learning Frida, so let's begin by downloading the [apk file](https://github.com/kylesmile1103/Learn-Frida/raw/master/gameLearn.apk).